lanzhou-psy/personal-page/_pages/projects.md

 <span style="font-size: 14px; font-family: 'Arial', sans-serif; line-height: 0.7;"> Flinn A., Hefferman-Clarke R., Parker S., Kate A., **Zhou, L.**, Begemann A., Bentall R., & Varese F. (2025).
 Cumulative exposure to childhood adversity and risk of adult psychosis: A dose-response meta-analysis.
 Psychological Medicine  </span><br>

+#### 2. Gene and Environment Interplay on Mental Health

+My second research line aims to answer how genetic predispositions interact with environmental exposures to influence mental health trajectories.
+By integrating genomic, environmental, and psychosocial data, I investigate how polygenic profiles moderate or mediate the impact of stress, trauma, and social context on mental health outcomes.

+### 3. Computational Mechanisms of Childhood Adversity on Mental Health

+My third research line aims to answer **why and how** childhood adversity alters underlying computational processes in learning, decision-making, and emotion regulation that drive mental health outcomes.
+Using reinforcement learning, Bayesian modeling, and network analyses, I aim to identify **latent computational mechanisms** that link early experiences to psychopathology and adaptive functioning.

+### 4. Traumatic Memory and Intensive Ecological Momentary Assessment (EMA)

+My fourth research line aims to answer **when and under what conditions** traumatic memories and emotional states fluctuate in daily life.
+Using intensive Ecological Momentary Assessment (EMA) and mobile technologies, I capture real-time cognitive and affective dynamics to understand how memory reactivation, mood, and context interact to shape moment-to-moment mental health.

 ### Working papers/projects
 #### 1. Relationship between childhood adversity and psychopathology in general population: exploring the multiple pathways from a network perspective